smartcontractkit/documentation/docs/Using Price Feeds/get-the-latest-price-solana.md

 > 📘 Note
 >
 > This guide shows you how to deploy and retrieve data using the Solana network.
-If you need to use EVM-compatible networks, see [Consuming Data Feeds (EVM)](../get-the-latest-price/).
+If you need to use a different network, see [Consuming Data Feeds (EVM)](../get-the-latest-price/) or [Consuming Data Feeds (Terra)](../get-the-latest-price-terra/).

 ## Overview